-I’ve always been fascinated by mermaids… which means I should stay away from the ocean, right?
-Nevertheless, I couldn’t resist adding a fine specimen that I found on the internet to my “must do” list.
+I’ve always been fascinated by mermaids.
+I couldn’t resist adding a fine specimen that I found on the internet to my “must do” list.
 I could not find any reference to the original artist… the image came from e-bay… “SOLD” was all it said.
 I modified the pattern slightly as a couple of the original fish had very strange fin formations that I just could not live with, being ex -aquaculturist.

 I started cutting the background pieces in late September 2015 just before Monica and I went to Ireland.
 I didn’t expect to get much done prior to our trip but once I got started, I just couldn’t stop and got most of the piece cut and ground to fit before we left.
 That meant I would have this wonderful foiling project waiting for me when we returned.